luabind/luabind/doc/docs.rst

     ``$(LUA_PATH)/lib/.``

-For backward compatibility, there is also a makefile in the root-directory that will build the library and the test program.
+For backward compatibility, there is also a makefile in the root-directory that will build the library and the test programs.
 If you are using a UNIX-system (or cygwin) they will make it easy to build luabind as a static library.
 If you are using Visual Studio it may be easier to include the files in the src directory in your project.